kameleon1/Subtitle-Workshop-Classic-v6.1.7/ReadMe.md

 Subtitle Editor derived from version 6.0b, but with UTF-8, audio stream selection, VLC support etc.

+### 2019-07-21 (v6.0e/05)

+* The Outline/Shadow problem has been solved.

+* The undo problem for multi line subtitles has been solved.

+* Removed an error in the SUBSTATIONALPHA read/convert routine.

 ### 2019-07-14 (v6.0e/04)

 * Also the selected audio stream is remembered now (both in projects and non projects), and restored when opening a subtitle or a project.